lrigolli/protein_tda/README.md

 *3D structure of 4NGE, 5NJ9, 5NJA, 5NJF*
 <img src="./material_readme_tutorial/3d_structure_cluster.png" alt="drawing" width="800"/>
 *Image source: [RCBS website](https://www.rcsb.org/)*

+Second, third and fourth protein are very similar since they share some subunits and most of their residues, so it's no surprise they have similar topological shape (see 3d-structure for a visual check).
+Instead first protein doesn't share subunits with other three, still its topological shape is similar (see landscapes).

 [//]: # (TODO: most of biggest assemblies cannot be downloaded...is it because of old pdb format? )